zakak/clj-extjwnl/README.md

 The primary functions are:

 * default-dictionary - creates an instance of a WordNet dictionary
-* lookup - retrieves word data from the dictionary using a pattern
+* lookup - retrieves word data from the dictionary using a data pattern

-Lookup accepts an [edn](https://github.com/edn-format/edn) pattern describing the data to be retrieved.
+Lookup accepts an [edn](https://github.com/edn-format/edn) data pattern describing the data to be retrieved.

 An example: